0cjs/8bitdev/src/tmon/README.md

 When "Cancel" is used below this refers to ASCII `NAK`/Ctrl-U or `CAN`/Ctrl-X character.

-Note that input of ASCII backspace (`BS`/Ctrl-H) not supported by the monitor (you will get an illegal character indication); undesired input data are cancelled with "Cancel" character.
+Note that input of ASCII backspace (`BS`/Ctrl-H) not supported by tmon: you will get an illegal character indication.
+Undesired input data are cancelled with "Cancel" character.

+#### Prompt

-The user is prompted with a `.` or similar small dot.
+The user is prompted with a period `.` or similar small dot.
+On entry to tmon this may be preceded by one or both of the following characters:
+- `^` indicates that tmon was entered via the `intentry` entry point (instead of `entry`) and the user PC value has been set to the word at the top of the user stack on entry.
+(The user PC value is informational only; the execution command `i`nt-return starts execution with a `RET`, using the value on top of the user stack, and the `k`all and `j`ump execution commands use the value specified as the §`s` parameter to that command.
+- `@` indicates that the parameter area has been re-initialised to default values.
+This happens if the parameter area has not yet been initialised (e.g., when you enter tmon for the first time) or has been modified since a tmon execution command was run.

+#### Entering Commands and Parameter Values

 Input is case insensitive, and consists of _input items_ that are single characters representing commands or parameter names and strings of hexadecimal numbers.
 Entering an invalid character will produce an ASCII `BEL` and the cursor will be backspaced over the invalid character.

-The first character after the prompt must be one of the commands below.
+The first character entered after the prompt must be one of the commands below.
 Commands marked with a superscript 1 (¹) are "single key" commands that execute immediately.
 All other commands (including all that take parameters) must be confirmed with a newline or cancelled with a cancel character.